btcpayserver/foundation.btcpayserver.org/README.md

 # foundation.btcpayserver.org
-The official website repository of the [BTCPay Server Foundation] (https://foundation.btcpayserver.org).
+The official website repository of the [BTCPay Server Foundation](https://foundation.btcpayserver.org).

 # How to add Supporters